Wake Up, Stuffs* Happening!

 Also throw an extra charging cube and charging cable(s) that match your device.
 Grab a multi-port USB wall charger if you have a big family with a lot of phones to charge.

 We also have a backup USB battery pack.
-It has multiple outputs and can charge our phones 4x.
+It has multiple outputs and can charge our phones up to 4 times.
 I only have to remember to charge it up 3-4x a year cause it holds its charge.

 If our family friend had the time to take his car keys during the fire, he could have saved both vehicles before they were destroyed.
 That would have made their lives 100x easier after the fire.